pmilet/playback/README.md

 ### How to fake api responses

-For faking api call responses you could implement a class that inherits from IFakeFactory.
+For faking api call responses implement a class that inherits from IFakeFactory.

-this code excerpt show how to use the FakeFactoryBase abstract class to implement your own factory
+in this code excerpt we create a factory by inheriting from the FakeFactoryBase abstract class.

 ```cs
 public class MyPlaybackFakeFactory : FakeFactoryBase